14 Healthy Habits to Fight Depression

 Learn more: Creating Daily Habits and Routines to Manage your Mental Health

-For example, if you’re having ongoing family stress, try to say to yourself ‘Okay, I am allowed to think about this for 15 minutes this morning”, then use this time to think about it.
+For example, if you’re having ongoing family stress, try to say to yourself “Okay, I am going to set aside 15 minutes in the morning to think about this and then park it for the rest of the day”, then use this time to think about it.
 Afterwards, whenever it pops back into your head, stop yourself and remember that you already spent enough time on this for one day, and you have time set aside to think about it again tomorrow if need be.

 Learn more: Stress Management for Men

-Try taking a break to go for a walk during the day, even a 5-15 minute walk will help.
-Tying a walk to an activity that is already in your schedule (eg. a lunch break) will make the habit easier to remember and stick to.
+Try taking a break to go for a walk during the day.
+Even a 5 -15 minute walk will help.
+Tying a walk to an activity that is already in your schedule (e.g., a lunch break) will make the habit easier to remember and stick to.

 Taking the stairs (if possible) is another simple way to incorporate more physical activity into your day.